 You will look like an expert and will have extra time to spend investigating what the chart tells you rather than just drawing it.

-To use the QI Macros Process Change Wizard
+To Use QI Macros Process Change Wizard

-- Just select your chart:
+- Select your chart:

 - The Process Change Wizard will analyze your data and change control limit calculations based on where it identifies runs and/or trends in your data.
 It will also re-run stability analysis with the new limits.
-These changes to control limit calculations are referred to using various terms including: steps, phases and stages.
+These changes to control limit calculations are referred to using various terms including: steps, phases and stages:

 If your data set has a bimodal distribution (2 centers of data or multiple peaks), QI Macros' Process Change Wizard will make its best guess to provide process change recommendations.
 However, if you find that the wizard does not recommend ALL instances where you believe a process change should be placed, run a Histogram on your data set:

 Does your data set have (2) clear centers of data or multiple peaks?
 If so, your data set's distribution is bimodal and you may need to input your own, additional process changes.